afbernardino/task-manager/server/README.md

 ## Run on localhost

-Create a file named "dev.env" with the needed environment variables (see [above](#setup)), at the following folder tree:
+Create a file named "dev.env" with the needed environment variables (see the [Setup section](#setup)), at the following folder tree:

 ```
 /server